taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [InternGPT](https://github.com/opengvlab/interngpt) - InternGPT (iGPT) is an open source demo platform where you can easily showcase your AI models.
 Now it supports DragGAN, ChatGPT, ImageBind, multimodal chat like GPT-4, SAM, interactive image editing, etc. Try it at igpt.opengvlab.com
  * [chainlit](https://github.com/chainlit/chainlit) - Build Python LLM apps in minutes ⚡️
  * [Flowise](https://github.com/flowiseai/flowise) - Drag & drop UI to build your customized LLM flow using LangchainJS
+ * [semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI

 |Name|GitHub Stars|Language|License|